chuankepang/chuanke_academic.github.io/_pages/includes/research.md

 Oct.
 2021 – Oct.
 2022<br>
 <div style="text-align: start">
 <i>Method for extraterrestrial sampling and packing based on deep reinforcement learning.</i><br>
-🔹Proposed an adaptive grasping method based on deep reinforcement learning for non-cooperative targets<br>
+🔹 Proposed an adaptive grasping method based on deep reinforcement learning for non-cooperative targets<br>
-🔹Deployed the grasp pose detection algorithm (GPD library) based on three-dimensional point clouds<br>
+🔹 Deployed the grasp pose detection algorithm (GPD library) based on three-dimensional point clouds<br>
-🔹Performed binary morphological processing on the images of the object to be placed and the environment of the collection box to determine the optimal placement<br>
+🔹 Performed binary morphological processing on the images of the object to be placed and the environment of the collection box to determine the optimal placement<br>
-🔹Proposed a pushing method based on deep reinforcement learning for objects placed in the collection box<br>
+🔹 Proposed a pushing method based on deep reinforcement learning for objects placed in the collection box<br>
 </div>
 </div>